The Traveler’s Gift by Andy Andrews: Seven Decisions That Determine Personal Success. Summary notes.

 Decision #7: Persist Without Exception

-The warehouse consists of dreams and wishes others prayed for but lacked the persistence or the mindset to follow through.
+The warehouse consists of dreams and wishes others prayed for; but lacked the persistence or the mindset to follow through.

 Upon his arrival, Ponder saw his family photos, the financial stability that never comes to fruition, the good health — and all the while, wondering where it all goes wrong.

+With persistence, prayer, and planning — anything is possible.
 Reason can only be stretched so far, but faith has no limits.
 The only limit to your realization of tomorrow is the doubt you hold fast today. — ARCHANGEL GABRIEL

 Into the Future

-• The buck stops here.
+- The buck stops here.
 I am responsible for my past and my future.
 (Truman)

-• I will seek wisdom.
+- I will seek wisdom.
 I will be a servant to others.
 (Solomon)

-• I am a person of action.
+- I am a person of action.
 I seize this moment.
 I choose now.
 (Chamberlain)

-• I have a decided heart.
+- I have a decided heart.
 My destiny is assured.
 (Columbus)

-• Today I will choose to be happy.
+- Today I will choose to be happy.
 I am the possessor of a grateful spirit.
 (Frank)

-• I will greet this day with a forgiving heart.
+- I will greet this day with a forgiving heart.
 I will forgive myself.
 (Lincoln)

-• I will persist without exception.
+- I will persist without exception.
 I am a person of great faith.
 (Gabriel)

-He smiled, then hugged his family.
+He smiles, then hugged his family.

 Final thoughts 💭